 How to password protect a folder on Windows and MacOS

 In this digital age, few things are as important as keeping your information protected.
 One of the first steps to securing your information is storing it in a password-protected folder.
-Unfortunately, neither nor offer this protection as a standard.
+Unfortunately, neither nor MacOS offer this protection as a standard.
 In this guide, we are going to help you safeguard your sensitive data through password protection on your folders.
 Our step-by-step guides for Windows and MacOS will easily walk you through the process, providing you both security and peace of mind.

 Note: If you ever need help remembering passwords, consider one of the best password managers.